 - Overestimate your capacity to get things done.
 Such individuals can quickly become a single point of failure and impede business processes.

-- Normalize continuous pressure and living in a state of stress.
+- Normalise continuous pressure and living in a state of stress.

 - Show a lack of empathy towards those who are experiencing stress and can’t cope with high-stress environments.